Finnish food culture

 Under the Everyman’s right, you can pick almost anything your heart desires while visiting Finland’s forests.
 Just be mindful and check the local rules if roaming in national parks or other protected areas.

 Tip: Please don’t pick mushrooms unless you’re an experienced forager.
-Guided mushroom-picking tours, like the ones offered at Hotel Punkaharju in eastern Finland, are always the safest bet for beginners.
+Guided mushroom-picking tours are always the safest bet for beginners.

 Finnish superfood innovations have exploded onto the world’s markets